 2014

-Kevin D. Arnold, Ph.D., ABPP, Chair; Christopher Martell, Ph.D., ABPP;

-and Dean McKay, Ph.D., ABPP
+Kevin D. Arnold, Ph.D., ABPP, Chair; Christopher Martell, Ph.D., ABPP; E. Thomas Dowd, Ph.D., ABPP and Dean McKay, Ph.D., ABPP

 The Behavior Analyst Certification Board (BACB) requested that the American Board of Cognitive and Behavioral Psychology (ABCBP) establish a cooperative relationship regarding psychologists competent to provide ABA.
 The Behavioral and Cognitive Psychology Specialty Council (BCPSC) offered to facilitate the process, as the organization that speaks for all of Cognitive & Behavioral Psychology (C&BP) as a specialty (not specialists, but the specialty).
 ABCBP is the only specialty certifying board in professional psychology that includes ABA within its specialty practice.
 The C&BP specialty has included ABA since the foundation of the specialty and its specialty board, as evidenced by its application to the Commission for the Recognition of Specialties and Proficiencies in Professional Psychology (CRSPPP), its self-defining article in Professional Psychology: Research and Practice (Dowd, Chen, and Arnold, 2010), and in its competency book (Nezu, Martell, and Nezu, 2014).
 For example, Nezu, Martell and Nezu (2014) state: “These [assessment procedures] include historic methods of behavioral psychology, referred to as applied behavior analysis…. (p 66).”
 They further say “However, it is important to remember that competency in administering such interventions [ABA} should include a completion of requisite coursework regarding relevant learning theories, readings, and supervised practicum experience specifically in applied behavioral analysis…. (p.
 121). “